spreedly/kaffe/README.md

     The Consumer requires several arguments:

-    - `client`: the id of an active brod client to use for consuming
+    - `client` - the id of an active brod client to use for consuming
-    - `consumer_group`: the consumer group id (should be unique to your app)
+    - `consumer_group` - the consumer group id (should be unique to your app)
-    - `topics`: the list of Kafka topics to consume
+    - `topics` - the list of Kafka topics to consume
-    - `message_handler`: the module that will be called for each Kafka message
+    - `message_handler` - the module that will be called for each Kafka message

     Optional:

-    - `async`: if false then Kafka messages are automatically acknowledged after handling is complete (default: `false`)
+    - `async` - if false then Kafka messages are automatically acknowledged after handling is complete (default: `false`)

     Example: